-- You may turn in one deliverable for all group members - Please email your documents to myself and John Morgan - We expect all group members to participate in every aspect of this machine problem - Please check out the tutorials on the class wiki.
+- You may turn in one deliverable for all group members - Please email your documents to me only - We expect all group members to participate in every aspect of this machine problem - Please check out the tutorials on the class wiki.
 They are actually useful, I promise.